node-inspector/node-inspector/readme.md

 		--start-brk=[file]	same as start with --debug-brk
-		--agent-port=[port]	port to host the inspector (default 8080) --debug-port=[port]	v8 debug port to connect to (default 5858)
+		--agent-port=[port]	port to host the inspector (default 8080) --debug-port=[port]	v8 debug port to connect to (default 5858) --fwd-io			forward stdout and stderr from the child process to inspector console

 ## Extensions